StefanIvemo/stefanivemo.github.io/_posts/drafts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

   - `routingConfiguration` - Object with all routing configuration for the VNet connection.
     - `associatedRouteTable` - Resource ID to the associated route table for the VNet Connection.
 This is the route table that the VNet will learn all its routes from.
     - `propagatedRouteTables` - Object with configuration on route tables where the VNet connection are propagating routes.
-      - `labels` - This is a cool feature.
+      - `labels` - This is a really cool feature.
 The VNet connection will propagate routes to all route tables in the Virtual WAN that have the same label as defined in this property.
       - `ids` - Resource IDs to all Route Tables that the VNet Connection should propagate routes.

 `dependsOn: Virtual Hub, Azure Firewall, Hub Route Table (RT_VNet)`